Responding to COVID-19

 Catalyst Kitchens National Response

-Catalyst Kitchens, FareStart’s national membership and consulting initiative, is supporting more than 80 nonprofit members across North America as they navigate COVID-19, and in many cases, pivot to prepare emergency meals.
+Catalyst Kitchens, FareStart’s national membership and consulting initiative, is supporting over 80 nonprofit members across North America as they navigate COVID-19, and in many cases, pivot to emergency meals.

-FareStart and its Catalyst Kitchens members are preparing more than 350,000 meals per week to support hunger relief efforts in communities across North America.
-To support this expansion, many members have revamped their restaurants, cafes and other spaces to serve as meal production kitchens.
+FareStart and its Catalyst Kitchens members are preparing more than 800,000 meals per week to support hunger relief efforts in communities across North America.

 Members are finding new and innovative ways to support students and clients in continuing culinary education through online learning modules and remote wraparound support services.